andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom-1-50.md

   - Industry: being always employ'd in something useful and cutting off all unnecessary actions;
   - Justice: wrong none by doing injuries, or omitting the benefits that are your duty;
   - Knowledge: being well informed with tasteful learning and witticisms;
-  - Prudence: discerning the appropriate course of action for a given situation, at the appropriate time;
+  - Judgement: discerning the appropriate course of action for a given situation, at the appropriate time;
   - Resolution: resolving to perform what you ought, performing without fail what is resolved;
   - Temperance: the practice of self-control, abstention, discretion and moderation;
-  - Tranquillity: living fully, being present and undisturbed by trifles;
+  - Tranquillity: living fully, being present and undisturbed by trifles.
 - Social Graces: how to act like a worldly wise person in the presence of others:
   - Appearances: to have worth, and to know how to show it, is to be worth double;
   - Friends: befriending intellectuals, cultivating friendships with teachers;